antoineprudhomme5/graphql-express-tutorial/part-1/README.md

 Answers the few questions.
 When you'll be done, a package.json file that describes your project will be created.

-Now, you are ready to install Express.js :
+Now, you are ready to install Express :

 ```
 npm install --save express
 ```

-Now, we have all we need to setup our server.
+We have all we need to setup our server.
 Create a new file, called index.js, and add the following code in it:

 ```
 const express = require('express')